codewithme546/Hacktoberfest2022/CONTRIBUTING.md

 1. Create/Upload your code in folder following the convention Add Code Here

-2.Choose an extact lanaguage folder drop your code
-You can follow up any languages
+2.Choose an extact lanaguage folder drop your code 3.You can follow up any languages
-Add Code Here/PYTHON/<YOUR-FILERNAME>.py
-Add Code Here/C++/<YOUR-FILERNAME>.cpp
+4.PYTHON:
+1.Sum Of Numbers
+2.Area Of Circle
+3.Swap Two Variables

+5.C++
+1.Check whether even or odd
+2.Find Factorial
+3.Reverse a Number

 # Wait for Pull Request to merge